sjdseu/Real-CATS/README.md

-# Real-CATS Dataset:  Real World Dataset of Cryptocurrency Addresses with Transaction Profiles
+# Real-CAD Dataset:  Real World Dataset of Cryptocurrency Addresses with Transaction Profiles

-The Real-CATS dataset includes 103,203 criminal addresses from real-world reports and 106,196 benign addresses from exchange customers until May 30, 2024.
+The Real-CAD dataset includes 103,203 criminal addresses from real-world reports and 106,196 benign addresses from exchange customers until May 30, 2024.
 We hope this dataset can contribute to cryptocurrency anti-money laundering research and foster the healthy development of the blockchain ecosystem.

 Our paper can be found here: